Lynne Naylor: Career

 During the production of the episode Stimpy's Big Day, Naylor's relationship with Kricfalusi experienced serious strains as she accused him of not doing enough to meet the deadline for the premiere set for 11 August 1991.
 David Koenigsberg of the Spümcø studio recalled: "She was building up with all this tension because she felt the deadlines much more oppressively than John did."
 Koenigsberg recalled that the other animators would laugh and joke while working, but Naylor "was like the uptight librarian reminding everyone 'we have to go back to work now'.
 She was serious, it was not a joke.
 I remember talking to her one day about how we should laugh at this, and she really couldn't".
 In March 1991, Naylor broke up with Kricfalusi and left The Ren & Stimpy Show.
 Naylor had completed the layout drawings for Stimpy's Big Day at the time she left the show.
 Kricfalusi spread rumors that Naylor "was just the girlfriend" who had done nothing for The Ren & Stimpy Show in an attempt to deprive her of employment in the animation industry.
 On 18 May 1993, Kricfaulsi's lawyer sent a letter to the Nickelodeon network threatening to sue if Chris Reccardi was credited as the co-director for The Royal Canadian Kilted Yaksmen.
 Jim Ballantine stated that the letter was due to jealousy as Reccardi was dating Naylor.
 Ballantine stated: "Since Chris was in a serious relationship with Lynne Naylor, anything having to do with Chris made John extra nuts."

 She also produced and directed the film Hercules and Xena – The Animated Movie: The Battle for Mount Olympus.
 Her biggest roles in character designs were for The Powerpuff Girls, Samurai Jack, Star Wars: Clone Wars, Foster's Home for Imaginary Friends, Hi Hi Puffy AmiYumi, and more.

 Naylor and Sunil Hall created the DreamWorks series The Mighty Ones for Hulu and Peacock in 2020.

-She co-created the failed Nickelodeon pilot The Modifyers with her husband Chris Reccardi in 2007.
+She had also co-created the failed Nickelodeon pilot The Modifyers with her husband Chris Reccardi in 2007.